 - In the General Fund, public safety and direct human services would be the highest priority.
 As described below, this budget actually increases Police staffing, preserves uniformed staffing in the Fire Department, and maintains spending assumed in the 2010 Endorsed Budget for human services programs that directly benefit people, such as food support, homeless shelters, and child care. - No general tax increases would be considered.
-In fact, the employee hours tax was repealed during budget deliberations, which removes a tax seen by some companies as a disincentive to creating jobs.
-The Mayor and City Council also approved legislation to raise the B&O tax threshold to \$100,000 starting in 2010, which means more small businesses will be exempt from this tax. - The Race and Social Justice Initiative's "budget filter" would assist with decision-making.
-This filter requires departments and budget analysts to assess the potential effects of a budget change on historically disadvantaged communities and neighborhoods. - A careful review of span-of-control issues would be done and management positions reduced.
+In fact, the Mayor and two Councilmembers proposed repealing the employee hours tax, which is seen by some companies as a disincentive to creating jobs.
+This proposal is pending before the Council.
+The Mayor and Council also approved legislation to raise the B&O tax threshold to \$100,000 starting in 2010. - The Race and Social Justice Initiative's "budget filter" would assist with decisionmaking.
+This filter requires departments and budget analysts to assess the potential effects of a budget change on historically disadvantaged communities and neighborhoods. - Utility rate increases would be kept to a minimum.
+Only previously approved 2010 rate changes for SPU utilities (7.7% for water, 12% for residential solid waste, and 8% for commercial solid waste) would be allowed and the City Light rate increase would be based on a smaller budget. - A careful review of span-of-control issues would be done and management positions reduced.
 This resulted in eliminating approximately 38 executive, management and supervisory positions Citywide, plus an additional 16 strategic advisors or similar positions. - The vehicle fleet would be reduced and more energy-efficient vehicles would continue to be emphasized.
 This effort reduced the size of the fleet managed by the Fleets & Facilities Department by approximately 143 vehicles and pieces of equipment.
 City Light, which manages its own fleet, eliminated approximately 50 vehicles. - Conservative financial practices would be maintained, including funding the Emergency Subfund at the maximum level allowed under State law (\$46.6 million for 2010).
 However, uses of one-time savings, such as excess balances in operating funds, would be allowed in light of the magnitude of the economic crisis. - City management would lead by example, with salaries for department heads frozen at 2008 levels for both 2009 and 2010. - Funds derived from the Real Estate Excise Tax (REET) would continue to be focused mostly on asset preservation (sometimes called "major maintenance") of the City's capital facilities.
 REET revenues declined precipitously in 2008 and early 2009 as housing prices fell, housing transactions slowed, and the commercial real estate market dried up.
 Lower REET revenues led to eliminating or postponing capital projects in the fall of 2008 and again in early 2009.
 REET revenues now appear to have stabilized and housing market activity appears to be improving.
 In addition, construction costs have fallen substantially, allowing many projects to come in under budget.
-The 2009 third quarter supplemental budget ordinance and the 2010 Adopted Budget reallocate these savings to new projects. - Federal funds from the American Recovery and Reinvestment Act of 2009 (ARRA), commonly referred to as "stimulus" funds, would be used mostly for new efforts that will create jobs, rather than replacing existing City funds.
+The 2009 third quarter supplemental budget ordinance and the 2010 Proposed Budget reallocate these savings to new projects. - Federal funds from the American Recovery and Reinvestment Act of 2009 (ARRA), commonly referred to as "stimulus" funds, would be used mostly for new efforts that will create jobs, rather than replacing existing City funds.
 This Budget does assume some use of ARRA funds to preserve civilian positions in the Police Department, but the vast majority of ARRA funding received by the City has been devoted to new capital projects or service-delivery programs.
 A discussion of these funds is included at the end of this section.
 The City also accelerated some of its own capital projects in 2009, notably transportation projects and projects funded from the 2008 Parks Levy, to create construction jobs.